Dates: May 21-30, 2019

 Guatemala is a beautiful country with a rich culture and breathtaking scenery.
 The indigenous people of the country still practice ancient forms of fabric weaving and celebrate the continued existence of 21 different cultural groups each with its own Mayan language.
 But Guatemala also faces some very significant problems.

-More than 75 percent of the national population lives below the poverty line, and the extent of poverty is even more severe among the rural and indigenous populations.
-In 1989, about 93 percent of the indigenous population in Guatemala were living in poverty.
+More than 50 percent of the population lives below the poverty line, and the extent of poverty is even more severe among the rural and indigenous populations.
+According to the World Bank, 90 percent of the indigenous population in Guatemala lives in poverty.

 We are traveling to Guatemala with the assistance of Covenant Merge Ministries.
 Merge Ministries has been in existence for over a decade and they have assisted thousands of people from the United States in their service travel to Latin America.
 They provide facilitators, translators, food preparation, tools, pre-trip planning and everything else we need for a good immersion experience.